-A student is defined as full time if he/she is carrying 12 or more units during a regular term or four units during a summer session.
+A student is defined as full time if he/she is carrying 12 or more units during a regular term or four (4) units during a summer session.
 An International Student is defined as full time if he/she maintains 12 units during a regular term, or six units during a summer session.
+"Full-time" may be defined differently for students with disabilities.